 Allowance - A full-time employee will be credited with paid vacation leave in accordance with the vacation schedule below.
 Vacation leave is based on the average number of hours an employee is normally scheduled to work each week.
 An employee may take vacation leave only after it has been credited.
-The employee will be credited on their anniversary date for the corresponding amount of vacation leave:
+The employee will be credited on their anniversary date for the corresponding amount of vacation leave for the completed years of service: